t3brightside/pagelist/README.rst

 - List of sub pages
 - List of selected pages
 - List of pages in category
+– Set stat from, limit and sort by
 - Easy to add custom templates

 Installation